 MG Legal, Leading Wills and Probate Solicitors.
 The team that put you first.
 Contact us to speak to a solicitor today: 01772 783314 or email at: firstname.lastname@example.org

 Our circumstances change, and sometimes, we need to change our Will.
 Some people change their Will every year or so.
 It's relatively inexpensive to change your Will, or have a new Will drafted.
 Depending what changes you want to make to your Will, you may need to make a completely new one, or you may be able to consider attaching a letter or codicil to your Will confirming the changes you wish to make, amending a will.

-Generally, with most changes, our Wills, Trust and Probate Solicitors would, with modern word-processing technology, make a new Will for our clients to ensure that their wishes are properly documented.
+Generally, when changing a will, our Wills, Trust and Probate Solicitors would, with modern word-processing technology, make a new Will for our clients to ensure that their wishes are properly documented.

 What changes would I make to my Will?

 Well, throughout your life your circumstances can change constantly.
 For example, you may have been married or in a relationship when you first made a Will, and you may no longer be with that person.
 Therefore, you may want to change who would receive your Estate on your death, to exclude your former spouse or partner.

 Another common reason that prompts people to change their mind about their Will provisions is when they have children.
 Initially, they may have made provisions for other family members, friends, or charities.
 Following the birth of their children, quite often people will wish to make sure that they include provisions for them in their Wills.

 Alternatively, if a person has a dispute with their child or children, they may wish to make a new Will to make no provisions for that child, and instead leave their Estate to someone else or an organisation.

 Do I need to update my Will if I get married?